 But new conflict and war came to Afghanistan.
 Dawood’s business suffered and the harvest was no longer abundant.
 In order to provide for his family, Dawood took a risky job translating for the Coalition Forces.
 His careful plans to study English proved beneficial, even though those years were fraught with uncertainty.
 As time went on, it became evident that his family’s safety was precarious.
 He learned his job with the Coalition Forces made them eligible to apply for resettlement in the United States, so once again, they began making plans.
 It took two years for all the paperwork, background checks, medical checks, and security clearances to be completed, but Dawood and his family were relieved to receive their visas to relocate to the USA, to Memphis.

 Dawood knew before moving to the United States that America is the land of opportunity and that if he worked hard, they would make it.
 He remembers the night they arrived in June 2014; they were greeted by World Relief caseworkers, volunteers and new neighbors, all welcoming them.
-As modeled by his father, Dawood immediately implemented a new plan to succeed in the United States.
+As modeled by his father, Dawood immediately began planting seeds to succeed in the United States.
 Step one was to support himself and his family financially.
 He started working full time in a warehouse loading trucks.
 Although he had skills to do so much more, he understood finding your first job in the United States is not easy and he was determined to do whatever required.
 Not long after he began working, Dawood had to have major surgery.
-Even though it was a setback in his plan, he sees it as a blessing that he was in the United States when he got sick and was able to receive medical care.
+Even though it was a setback, he sees it as a blessing that he was in the United States when he got sick and was able to receive medical care.
 Back home it would have gone untreated.

 Dawood is continually motivated by his family.
 “Every parent hopes for their children to get an education, go to college, get a good job.
 My dream is for them to go to college and get a major that lets them serve the United States and Afghanistan.”
-He is teaching them to plan early for their future and prays that war does not disrupt their harvest.
-Dawood has also decided to return to school to complete his bachelor's' degree in Computer Science.
+He is teaching them to plant early for their future and prays that war does not disrupt their harvest.
+Dawood has also decided to return to school to complete his bachelor's' degree.
 He knows education is important and is applying what he is teaching his children to himself.

 Catherine Gross, World Relief Memphis